maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 ## Maintainer information

-### Updating Tested Versions

-- Smallstep CLI/CA and Node Python: Bump the values in `tox.ini` (`consts` section)
-- ansible-core (for plugins): Add the new core version to the following places in `tox.ini`:
-    - The `envlist` in `tox.ini`
-    - each `testenv:xxx` section header that deals with plugin tests
-    - Set the correct environment variable in the main `testenv` section
+### Raising minimum supported step versions

-- ansible (for roles): Change the version string in the `ansible` section in `tox.ini`
+1. Change the versions in [`plugins/module_utils/constants.py`](./plugins/module_utils/constants.py)
+2. Update the versions in the [CI config](./.circleci/config.yml)
+3. Update the table in `README.md`

+### Bumping supported ansible-core versions

+1. Update the versions in the [CI config](./.circleci/config.yml)

 ### Versioning and Releases

-- This project uses sematic versioning. the collection version stays in sync with the `step-cli`` utility version to ensure compatibility.
-  This means that any breaking changes can only be shipped when updates to the `step-cli` utility are released.
-  Version numbers and releases/changelogs are automatically generated using [release-drafter](https://github.com/release-drafter/release-drafter), utilizing pull request labels.
+- Releases are automatically drafted by `release-drafter`, with a changelog generated from PR labels
 - When merging a pull request, make sure to select an appropriate label (pr-bugfix, pr-feature, etc.).
-  Release-drafter will automatically update the draft release changelog and the galaxy.yml version will be bumped if needed.
+  Release-drafter will automatically update the draft release changelog and a PR will be opened with bumped collection versions.
-- Once a draft release is actually published, collection packages will be added to the release and ansible-galaxy automatically.
+- Once a draft release is actually published, collection packages will be published to the release and ansible-galaxy automatically.
-- If you need to manually bump the collection version, run the `update-version` script and adjust the test versions if required.
+- If you need to manually bump the collection version, run the `update-version` script